 Treatment and prevention

 One final note if you’ve been worrying about your behavior is to remember that you’re not alone.
-And that you shouldn’t be embarrassed or think you’re abnormal for doing whatever it is you may be doing in the night.
+Don’t be embarrassed or think you’re abnormal because of what you do when you’re not fully aware.

 The funny side

 Personally, I choose to deal with it by trying not to take it too seriously.
 I try to laugh at myself when I do strange things like attempt to leave my bedroom via the wardrobe.

 I know I have other sleep problems and am constantly working on those.
 So I hope that one day I’ll get on top of my sleep problems once and for all.
 Perhaps the sleep drunkenness will then resolve too.

 But until then, other than worrying about replacing a broken glass, I’m able to see the funny side.
 I remind myself that little events like this can make life all the more colorful.

 Understandably, if your confusional arousal episodes are causing problems because of aggressive behavior, sleep disruption or complaints from a partner, you might not see the funny side.

 But if it’s just the occasional event of mistaking your phone for a lamp, or not knowing who you are for a moment, then perhaps a smile or laugh is the best way to stop yourself get stressed by it.